nyagamunene/supermq-docs/docs/bootstrap.md

 - *Decrypt the response*

 Finally, decrypt the response using a function.
-Here's an example of how to do this using golang:
+Here's an example of how to do this using go:

 ```bash
 package main